 - To become proficient to comprehend patients’ acute symptoms, making differential diagnosis and being a part of making a therapeutic plan.

-Observership requires the applicants to be graduates of medical school and foreign medical graduates who must have finished at least 1 of the USMLE steps, Step 1, step 2 CK or step 2 CS.
+Observership requires applicants to be graduates of medical school and foreign medical graduates who must have finished at least 1 of the USMLE steps, Step 1, Step 2 CK or Step 2 CS.

 - A copy of valid Photo ID (Driver’s License or Passport ) and an eligible visa status

 Once you submit the required documentation, your application will be reviewed and you will be scheduled for an interview with Dr. Rajesh Maheshwari, MD, San Ramon Urgent Care Clinic.

 The maximum number of students accommodated every month for the program is 4 and the priority would be given in the order of the applications received.
 Hence, we recommend you submit your applications 2-4 weeks prior to your intended start date of the program.